neubot/neubot/doc/neubot.1.rst

       The user provides the permission to publish his/her IP address allowing anyone to reuse it for research purposes.

-    Note: Neubot performs network tests only when all privacy settings are on.

   -f database
     Force file.
 Forces the command to use database instead of the default database path.

   -P
     Prints privacy policy on the standard output.

   -t
     Test.
 Exits with success (exit value *0*) if all privacy settings all nonzero.
 Exits with failure (exit value *nonzero*) if at least one setting is zero.

 **neubot raw [-6fv] [-A address] [-p port]**
   Asks Neubot to run a raw test using the web API and fails if